 How to Calculate Percent Change in Excel?

 To calculate the percent change in excel we need at least two numbers from the different time period.
-Below is the formula to calculate percent change in general.
+Below is the formula to calculate the percent change in general.

 Percent Change = (New Value – Old Value) / Old Value